 You are the only one who can ensure your mental stability as your life goes through the most monumental upheaval you will ever experience (or so they say).
 So what can you do to prepare?

-Just like any good motivational speaker, adopt a motto.
+Just like any good motivational speaker, adopt a powerful motherhood mantra.

 A pretty little diddy to get you through that combines reality with humor and a positive outlook that you will survive.
 And ladies, let’s be honest with ourselves too – if you are reading this, your motherhood experience is going to be more cushioned and luxurious than 99%+ of all mothers in the past, and many mothers today who live in developing countries.
 Let’s check out this motto–theory in action.
 I didn’t elaborate on the following situations, because if you’ve been there and done that, you know.